joshua137k/MARGETOOL/README/EN/Comprehensive Guide.md

-### **Comprehensive Guide to Modeling and Verification with the MARGe Platform**
+### **Comprehensive Guide to Modeling and Verification with the RTA Platform**

-This document serves as a complete guide for using the MARGe platform.
+This document serves as a complete guide for using the RTA platform.
 It begins by detailing the syntax of the modeling language, explaining each of its components.
 Then, it demonstrates how to apply this syntax to construct practical models, ranging from simple systems to complex ones with state and timing.
 Finally, it shows how to use **Propositional Dynamic Logic (PDL)** to formally verify the properties of your models.

-### 1. The Syntax of the MARGe Language
+### 1. The Syntax of the RTA Language

-The MARGe parser reads a text file and translates its declarations into the internal data structure `RxGraph`, which the simulation engine executes.
+The RTA parser reads a text file and translates its declarations into the internal data structure `RxGraph`, which the simulation engine executes.
 To use the tool effectively, it is essential to understand the basic building blocks that the parser recognizes.

 #### 1.1 Global Declarations